Anomalous negative magnetoresistance in quantum-dot Josephson junctions with Kondo correlations

+We have also performed temperature-dependence measurements for the anomalous NMR at low fields [Fig.~\ref{Fig2}(f)].
+The anomalous NMR dip is seen to gradually smear out as the temperature increases and vanish completely at $T\sim 450$~mK which is well below the critical temperature of the Al leads ($\approx1.2$~K).

+The devices are also characterized in the open regime (where the Coulomb blockade is absent).
+As shown in Fig.~\ref{FigAPP_Dev2_2} in Appendix~\ref{sec:level4}, the supercurrent-induced ZBPs in the open regimes are even more pronounced due to the absence of tunneling barriers.
+In contrast to the anomalous NMR observed in the Kondo regime, no NMR is observed in the open regime.

+A similar anomalous NMR is also observed in Device~3.
+As shown in Fig.~\ref{Fig3} (and Figs.~\ref{FigAPP_Dev3_1} and~\ref{FigAPP_Dev3_2} in Appendix~\ref{sec:level6}), the supercurrent induced ZBP emerges in the Kondo regime of the device.
+In the magnetic field evolution, the ZBP shows a pronounced NMR dip at the low-field region, whose depth is up to 0.6 $e^2/h$.
+However, the width of NMR is much larger than those observed in Devices~1 and 2.
+For Device~3, the maximum ZBP height appears around $\pm 30$~mT, almost an order of magnitude higher than the NMR dip widths of Devices~1 and 2.
+We will discuss the reason of the width difference later.

-One might consider that the magnetic field could lead to an increase in the $k_{\rm B}T_{\rm K}/\Delta$ ratio and therefore induce a recovered Kondo density of states~\cite{Lee2012}.
-However, the NMR only occurs below $|B|<3$ mT, where $k_{\rm B}T_{\rm K}/\Delta$ has not yet been effectively increased [$\Delta >0.95\Delta_0$ at B=3 mT, where $\Delta_0$ is zero-field superconducting gap].
-Actually, as shown in the Supplemental Materials, we do observe the coexistence of a recovered Kondo density of states and a weak field NMR valley.
-However, the recovered Kondo density of states appears at a significantly larger field and the associated conductance has a different magnetic-field dependent line profile (see the Supplementary Materials).
+We now discuss the origin of the anomalous NMR.
+In the superconductivity-Kondo interplay regime, several possible mechanisms could give rise to an NMR.
+For example, the magnetic field could increase the $k_{\rm B}T_{\rm K}/\Delta$ ratio and, therefore, induce a recovered Kondo DOS at the Fermi level~\cite{Lee2012}.
+However, the NMRs observed in our study occur well below the critical field of the superconductor Al leads, at which $k_{\rm B}T_{\rm K}/\Delta$ has not yet been effectively increased.
+Actually, as shown in Figs.~\ref{Fig1}(f), \ref{Fig1}(i) and \ref{Fig2}(c), we do observe the existence of a recovered Kondo DOS, however, at a significantly higher field and has a very different magnetic-field dependent profile.
+Due to a similar reason, it is also unlikely that the observed NMRs are related to the field-induced topological phase transition~\cite{Mourik2012, Deng2012, Deng2016, Tiira2017, Fu2021, Cao2023} or weak antilocalization physics~\cite{Pikulin2012}.

-The appearance of the NMRs at very small magnetic fields and their strong relation to the Kondo effect can also explain why field-induced emergent zero-energy ABSs or Majorana bound states~\cite{Lee2014, Chang2013, Mourik2012, Deng2012, Deng2016} are not consistent with the results observed here either.
-Without considering field screening, a 3~mT magnetic field can only induce a Zeeman energy $V_{\rm Z}=g^*\mu_{\rm B}B\approx5\sim15~\mu$eV ($\mu_{\rm B}$ is the Bohr magneton) in the InSb nanowire~\cite{Nillson2009}, which is unlikely sufficient to drive the hybrid structures to the topological regime.
-We are aware of that Ref.~\cite{Tiira2017} reported a colossal enhancement of supercurrent that is induced by a weak magnetic field in InAs nanowire based Josephson junctions, which could be related to a topological phase transition induced enhancement in the critical current~\cite{San-Jose2014}.
-However, again, the NMR valleys observed in this work appear only when the Kondo correlation is present and thus can not be attributed to such a topological phase transition.

-Phase conjugation from weak antilocalization~\cite{Pikulin2012} can be also ruled out, because a magnetic field of 3~mT only gives an encircled phase, $\Phi = BS \le 0.02 \Phi_0$, where $S$ is the area that is normal to the magnetic field and $\Phi_0$ is the magnetic flux quantum, according to the geometrical structures of Devices~1 and 2.